Kieft's War: Pavonia Massacre

-Colonists from New Netherland descended on the camps at Pavonia on February 25, 1643 and killed 120 Indians, including women and children.
+Colonists from New Netherland descended on the camps at Pavonia on February 25, 1643, and killed 120 Indians, including women and children.
 De Vries described the events in his journal:

 Infants were torn from their mother's breasts and hacked to pieces in the presence of their parents, and pieces thrown into the fire and in the water, and other sucklings, being bound to small boards, were cut, stuck, and pierced, and miserably massacred in a manner to move a heart of stone.
 Some were thrown into the river, and when the fathers and mothers endeavored to save them, the soldiers would not let them come on land but made both parents and children drown.About 40 were killed in a similar attack the same night in the Massacre at Corlears Hook.

 Historians differ on whether Kieft had planned such a massacre or a more contained raid, but all sources agree that he rewarded the soldiers for their deeds.
 The attacks united the Algonquian peoples in the surrounding areas against the Dutch.

 Two years of war

 The Dutch began to greatly further arm the Mohawk in 1643 as their allies.

-In the fall of 1643, a force of 1,500 Indians invaded New Netherland and killed many, including Anne Hutchinson, a chief figure in the Antinomian Controversy which ruptured the Massachusetts Bay Colony years earlier.
+In late 1643, a force of 1,500 Indians invaded New Netherland and killed many, including Anne Hutchinson, a chief figure in the Antinomian Controversy which ruptured the Massachusetts Bay Colony years earlier.
 The Indians destroyed villages and farms, the work of two decades of settlement, and Dutch forces killed 500 Weckquaesgeek Indians that winter in retaliation.
 New Amsterdam became crowded with destitute refugees, and the colonists increasingly resisted Kieft's rule.
 They flouted paying new taxes that he ordered, and many people began to leave by ship.
 Kieft hired Captain John Underhill, who recruited militia on Long Island to go against the Indians there and in Connecticut.
 His forces killed more than 1,000 Indians, including 500 to 700 in the Pound Ridge Massacre.

 The colonists wrote letters to the directors of the Dutch West India Company and the Dutch Republic requesting intervention, but they produced no result.
 Many then banded together to formally petition for the removal of Kieft, writing: "We sit here among thousands of wild and barbarian people, in whom neither consolation nor mercy can be found; we left our dear fatherland, and if God the Lord were not our comfort we would perish in our misery."
 For the next two years, the united tribes harassed settlers throughout New Netherland.
 The sparse colonial forces were helpless to stop the attacks, but the Indians were too spread out to mount more effective strikes.
 The two sides finally agreed to a truce when the last of the 69 united tribes joined in August 1645.